colonyos/colonies/docs/GoTutorial.md

 # Tutorial
-In this tutorial we will develop a Colony worker using the Golang SDK.
-The worker calculates the last number in a given Fibonacci serie.
+In this tutorial we will develop a Colonies Executor using the Golang SDK.
+The executor calculates the last number in a given Fibonacci serie.

 ## 1. Set up a Colonies development server
 ```console